warren/perdicis-notes/content/Local Kitchen & Wine Merchant.md

 #publish
 _Part of a series on [[The best burger in the bay area]]._

-Rather soulless-ly decorated brunch restaurant in Rincon Hill I visited on [[2022-11-20]] with Ayush, Jun, Lisa, and Mounica that against all odds serves an exceptional burger.
-This is the last place I'd expect to find one!
+Brunch restaurant in Rincon Hill with somewhat... soulless decor inside.
+I visited on [[2022-11-20]] with Ayush, Jun, Lisa, and Mounica.
+Against all odds, this place serves an exceptional burger.
+It's the last place I'd expect to find one!

 ![[PXL_20221120_210410772.jpg]]